tizbid/Classification-App-Streamlit/README.md

-# Streamlit-demo
+# Build a Classification App on Streamlit

-Using Streamlit platform to build ML apps
+Streamlit is a very powerful platform for building  ML apps.
+I explored some basic streamlit functionalities building different classifier models and testing their accuracy on different datasets